tgc-bot/FourAcesContracts/Membership.md

 ## VIP Club

-79. The VIP Club is a Management-sponsored group of members that receive additional benefits and opportunities that non-club members would otherwise not be given.
+80. The VIP Club is a Management-sponsored group of members that receive additional benefits and opportunities that non-club members would otherwise not be given.

-80. Club members will have to pay a 200 chip membership fee directly into the Casino each week
+81. Club members will have to pay a 100-chip membership fee directly into the Casino each week

-81. Club members are given an additional two games grace as described below
+    80. After a consistent membership to the VIP Club of 3 weeks, a Member shall only have to pay 50 chips per week

-82. Club members rake is reduced depending on the number of weeks they have been a member.
+82. Club members are given an additional two games grace as described below

-    80. The first week a Member is a VIP, their rake is 7.5%
+83. Club members rake is reduced depending on the number of weeks they have been a member.

-    81. Each subsequent week their rake is decreased by 0.5%, to a minimum of 5%.
+    81. The first week a Member is a VIP, their rake is 7.5%

-83. Clubs member will be given benefits in any future games that the Casino introduce – they may also be given exclusive inclusion into some games.
+    82. Each subsequent week their rake is decreased by 0.5%, to a minimum of 5%.

-84. Members may request to join the VIP Club by asking Management, who will then decide with a majority vote on whether the member is given Membership.
+84. Clubs member will be given benefits in any future games that the Casino introduce – they may also be given exclusive inclusion into some games.

-85. After joining the club, a one-time payment of 500 chips must be given to the Casino.
+85. Members may request to join the VIP Club by asking Management, who will then decide with a majority vote on whether the member is given Membership.

-86. Members who exit the club must first pay 200 chips, they will then immediately be revoked of the above privileges.
+86. After joining the club, a one-time, up-front, payment of 200 chips must be given to the Casino.

 87. The ‘High Roller’ for each week is automatically permitted free membership of the VIP Club for the following week.